 A graduate of the University of Scranton, Mike has held senior management positions at The New York Times and Forbes Media.
-Mike lives in Somers, New York with his wife Liz, Mason (9), Maddy (5) and Owen (3).
+Mike lives in Somers, New York with his wife Liz and children Mason, Maddie and Owen.
 Hobbies include mowing the lawn, raking the leaves and shoveling the snow.
 Somebody has to do it.
 Carpe Diem!

 Valentin is a dynamic and multi-disciplined creative director and senior graphic designer with a passion for creating innovative design solutions.
 He has over 10 years of experience as a freelancer providing various design and visual consultancy services to clients across the globe, such as Oracle, AMT & PepsiCo.
 Valentin has a sharp eye for detail and strives to produce designs that are memorable, meaningful and stand out.